UncleRus/esp-idf-lib/CONTRIBUTING.md

 ### Submitting a bug report

-In embedded device development, finding bugs is more difficult than other software development.
-There are too many uncontrollable factors; physical environment, counterfeit IC chips, deviations in revisions and variations, difficulties in automations.
+In embedded device development, finding bugs is more difficult than in other software development.
+There are too many uncontrollable factors: physical environment, counterfeit IC chips, deviations in revisions and variations, difficulties in automations.
 Even if the bug turned out to be not a bug, such report is still appreciated as it is another proof that the code works as